 Tipping is not mandatory in Madagascar and not institutionalized.
 Around 10% is common in restaurants for good service, while guides and porters usually receive small fixed cash tips.

-Tipping is not expected in Malaysia.
-A 10% service charge is often already added, so extra tipping is usually small and discretionary.
+Tipping is not expected.
+A 10% service charge is often already on the bill at hotels and restaurants ("++" with tax), so extra cash is usually small and discretionary.
+Hawker stalls and casual local spots rarely expect anything on top.

 Tipping is customary but not mandatory in Malta.
 In restaurants, around 5% is a common local tip for good service, while 5-10% is more typical in tourist areas or for especially good service.

 Tipping is becoming more common in Moldova, especially in sit-down restaurants.
-Around 5-10% is standard for good service, while cafés and taxis usually just round up.
+Around 5-10% is standard for good service, while cafรฉs and taxis usually just round up.

 Tipping is not customary in Mongolia, but it is appreciated in tourist-facing restaurants and tours.
 In restaurants, 5-10% is generous, while taxis usually just round up.